 - Metadata about the binary that was executed, including signing information, size and type, etc.

 - Descriptions and links to the detection analytics that identified the potentially threatening behavior

 Each event is given an identifier (starting with EVENT) that uniquely identifies the event throughout Red Canary.

-The Analyzed Events dashboard gives you an immediate view into the potential threats Red Canary is identifying in your organization using our threat intelligence and analytics.
+The Analyzed Events dashboard provides you with an immediate view of the potential threats identified in your organization by Red Canary using threat intelligence and analytics.
 This page is where you’ll pivot into events if you want to learn more or check our work.

 Do I need to investigate events?